jackkutilek/PuzzleTree/readme.md

 ### Properties

 - `Ldtk Project Resource`: a reference to the LDTK Project resource to initialize the game from
 - `Reload Ldtk Project`: check this property to force a reload of the LDTK project, in case you need to do that for some reason.
-Mostly it is helpful when developing the engine.
+This _should_ happen automatically as the LDTK project is modified, so mostly it is helpful when developing the engine.
 It unsets itself after doing the reload.
 - `Starting Level`: the level index to load at game start.
 - `Clear Color`: the color to fill any letter-boxed regions of the screen
 - `Run Turns On Keyup`: check this to have the game run turns on key release, in addition to the usual key press turns.
 Release turns do not create entries in the undo history, but can modify state to be saved before the next key press turn.